Vocabulario de la lengua tagala: Contributions of the Franciscans to Philippine linguistics

 There was a significant figure in Juan de Plasencia's life, Miguel de Talavera, whom he met in childhood, and whose assistance was crucial for his linguistic pursuits.
 Miguel, originally named Salvador, was born in Nueva Granada, a Spanish settlement in present-day Nicaragua.
 He arrived in the Philippines with his parents as part of Miguel López de Legazpi's expedition, settling initially in Cebu and later moving to Manila by 1572.
 In 1578, Salvador's parents entrusted his education to Juan de Plasencia, who furthered his knowledge of Visayan and Tagalog, the principal languages of the Philippines.
 A strong friendship and mutual support developed between the young Salvador and the missionary.
 Salvador accompanied the Franciscans as an interpreter and, in turn, taught Tagalog to Plasencia, who instructed him in Latin.
 In 1580, Salvador joined the Franciscan Order in Manila, taking the name Fray Miguel de Talavera.
 His life paralleled that of Alonso de Molina, a Mexican Franciscan who taught Nahuatl in New Spain.
 De Talavera, who died in Pila, Laguna, Philippines, in 1622 at around sixty years of age, acquired an exceptional command of the Tagalog language, attaining profound insight into its nuances.
 He authored numerous catechetical and spiritual works, though only one, titled An casalanang ipinag cacasala nan onan otos nang Dios (Sins committed against the first commandment of God), was published in Manila in 1617 in a bilingual edition featuring Spanish and Tagalog.

 The next notable figure in the lineage of Franciscan Tagalists is Pedro de San Buenaventura, known for his 1613 work Vocabulario.
 Subsequent Franciscans continued Buenaventura's linguistic efforts, such as Agustín de la Magdalena (died 1689), who published Arte del idioma tagalo in Mexico in 1679.
 Domingo de los Santos (died 1695), originally from Extremadura, printed Vocabulario de la lengua tagala in Tayabas, Quezon, in 1703, replacing the earlier work by Pedro de San Buenaventura.
 Melchor de Oyanguren (1688–1747), a native of Gipuzkoa, published Tagalysmo elucidado in Mexico in 1742.
 Finally, Sebastián de Totanés (1647–1748), hailing from Toledo, synthesized and updated the works of his predecessors in Arte de la lengua Tagala y Manual tagalo para auxilio a los religiosos de esta Santa Provincia de San Gregorio Magno de descalzos de N. S. P. S. Francisco de Filipinas, jointly printed in Sampaloc (Philippines) in 1745.
 This work saw reissues in 1796, 1850, and 1865.

 Fray Pedro de San Buenaventura and his Vocabulario

-Pedro de San Buenaventura, whose birthplace is unknown, arrived in the Philippines around 1594 and dedicated himself to evangelizing the towns of Nagcarlang, Paete, Mauban, Pasabango, Santa Cruz, Siniloan, Manila, Pila, Mambulao, Longos, and Capalongan, around Laguna de Bay until his death in 1627, which occurred during a voyage to Mexico.
-In 1613, while stationed in Pila, he completed and entrusted his significant work, the Vocabulario, to a printer.
-He began compiling the Vocabulario on May 20, 1606, completing its printing by 27 May 1613.
+Pedro de San Buenaventura, whose birthplace is unknown, arrived in the Philippines around 1594 and dedicated himself to evangelizing the towns of Nagcarlang, Paete, Mauban, Pasabango, Santa Cruz, Siniloan, Manila, Pila, Mambulao, Longos, and Capalonga, around Laguna de Bay until his death in 1627, which occurred during a voyage to the South Seas.
+In 1613, while stationed in Pila, he completed his significant work, the Vocabulario, which was printed there by Tomás Pinpín and Domingo Loag.